What Happens if You Don’t Have Health Insurance?

 Community Health Centers

-These provide primary care based on what you can afford to pay.
-HRSA (Health Resources and Services Administration) operates about 1,400 federally qualified health centers (community-based healthcare providers that receive federal funding to serve underserved areas) with over 16,200 service sites nationwide.
+You'll pay what you can afford at community health centers.
+The Health Resources and Services Administration (HRSA) operates about 1,400 federally qualified health centers (community-based healthcare providers that receive federal funding to serve underserved areas) with over 16,200 service sites nationwide.
+Find a location near you through HRSA's online locator tool.
+Medical, dental, mental health and other services are available based on your income.

 care icon